 Peer Roundtables and Chats

 National RTAP Peer Roundtables and Chats began in 2018.
-Peer Roundtables take place every other month and are informal discussions and open information exchange of issues affecting Transit Managers, State RTAP Managers, State DOT Managers, Tribal Transit Managers, and other groups.
-Roundtables are hosted on GoToMeeting, with no registration required.
-They are moderated by National RTAP staff and are not recorded, but notes are taken.
-There will always be some preselected topics for discussion, but attendees are welcome to bring their questions.
+Peer Roundtables take place regularly and are informal discussions and open information exchange of issues affecting Transit Managers, State Program Managers, Tribal Transit, and other groups.
+They are held on GoToMeeting, with no registration required, and are moderated by National RTAP staff.
+They are not recorded, but notes are taken.
+There will always be some pre-selected discussion topics, but attendees are welcome to bring their own.

 Quarterly Twitter Chats are open to anyone with a Twitter account.
-No registration is required, and a unique hashtag, such as #TransitMarketingMatters, will be set up so participants can follow the chat.
-Chats are moderated by National RTAP staff, Review Board Members and other experts in the field, and have been held on topics including #RuralTransitHeroes and #Every1OnTheBus.
-Chat transcripts and summaries are posted following the chat.
+No registration is required, and a unique hashtag, such as #TransitMarketingMatters, is set up so participants can follow the chat.
+Chats are moderated by National RTAP staff, Review Board Members and/or other experts, and have been held on topics including #RuralTransitHeroes and #Every1OnTheBus.
+Transcripts and summaries are posted following the chat.

-National RTAP Peer Calls were held from 2015-2018 and were an opportunity to share questions, challenges, and solutions on a specific topic in rural and tribal transit.
+National RTAP Peer Calls were held from 2015-2018.
 They were not formal presentations, but were usually facilitated by peers with experience in the topic area or an industry expert.
 The calls were recorded and slides and any notes are provided on our website.